Overview: Let me start out by saying the welfare of the client is 1st and foremost in our investigations.

 “I have long thought that 98% of reported haunting s have a natural and mundane explanation, but it is the other 2% that have interested me.”
 Peter Underwood, was in no doubt about the reality of ghosts and attended many seances and exorcisms he served for 20 years as president of the Ghost Club, 1960-1980.
 He also wrote more than 50 books on ghost hunting and the paranormal..

-Paranormal Photography, A brief history Perhaps the first "ghost photo" was taken in 1860 by W. Campbell in New Jersey.
+Perhaps the first "ghost photo" was taken in 1860 by W. Campbell in New Jersey.
 The photo was of an empty chair, but once the photo was developed, the image of a small boy was discovered.
-However Campbell was never able to replicate this event and it is not well remembered by historians of the art.

 I searched the internet for months and could not find this photo.

-Another boost was given to spirit photography by respected English scientist Sir William Crookes, who conducted research into various paranormal phenomena and concluded that, among other things, spirit photography was a credible pursui
+Respected English scientist Sir William Crookes, who conducted research into various paranormal phenomena concluded that, among other things, spirit photography was a credible pursuit.

 Author and researcher Thurston Hopkins studied the photo and he too declared it genuine.
 “It may well be the most genuine ghost photograph we possess,” he added, “and no study of the supernatural is complete without a reference to it.”